-Most businesses and organizations track site visitors, and they often use Google Analytics or a number of other third-party tools and apps to do this.
+Most businesses and organizations track website visitors, and they often use Google Analytics or a number of other third-party tools and apps to do this.
 But did you know you can track and analyze activity on your own terms, even for visits that happened long ago?
-How can this info help us leverage your website?
+How can this info help you leverage your website?

 “Access” or “visitor” logs are just ordinary text files, and the server will generate 1 file per month, and that file includes all of the activity, no matter what the source.
 In fact, you can open them in a spreadsheet like Excel without any special magic.
 Since each line in the log represents a file or request on a given page, a single page visit could generate dozens of log entries.
 These are server-level records, anonymous, and exist regardless of the site or web app’s programming.
 Cookie information and things filled out in forms are not in these logs.